-- Sherlock Holmes: in The Adventure of the Illustrious Client, Holmes must find a way to prevent a marriage with a rich young lady and a depraved baron, who has already convinced her that a man of his quality has many enemies, who are happy to spread rumors about his philandering and having killed his first wife.
-When one of his victims fails to convince her, he looks for a diary in which he counts his conquests (his "lust-diary", as Holmes calls it).
-Once he delivers it to her (and the baron disfigured by said former mistress), the marriage is called off.
+- In The Adventure of the Illustrious Client, Holmes must find a way to prevent a marriage with a rich young lady and a depraved baron, who has already convinced her that a man of his quality has many enemies, who are happy to spread rumors about his philandering and having killed his first wife.
+When one of his victims fails to convince her, Holmes looks for a diary in which he counts his conquests (his "lust-diary", as Holmes calls it).
+Once Holmes delivers it to her (and the baron is disfigured by said former mistress), the marriage is called off.

-- There's an Exbrayat story where the murderer's wife cares less about the fact that her husband killed three people and more about the fact that he had a mistress.
+- One Exbrayat novel features the murderer's wife caring less about the fact that her husband killed three people and more about the fact that he had a mistress.

 - An interesting variation in the novel Rebecca by Daphne du Maurier.
 The female lead spends the first half of the book moping because she thinks her husband is still in love with his (dead) first wife instead of her.
 Cue wangst.
 But then it's revealed that he hated his first wife, and he actually murdered her.
 Murder?
 No problem!
 He doesn't love that minx; he loves me!
 (To be fair, it's presented like his first wife was The Vamp with absolutely no moral code and masterfully provoked him to do it... but still.)

-- Family Guy: Peter develops amnesia and doesn't remember the family, including his wife Lois.
+- Family Guy: Peter develops amnesia and doesn't remember his family, including his wife Lois.
 She's relatively OK with that until he brings home his new girlfriend.